 How to go about 360-Degree Feedback survey?

 To start the process 10-12 raters are to be pulled, out of which at least 6-8 (other than self) ratings must be obtained.
 Raters should offer confidential and anonymous feedback about the individuals.
 The accumulated report helps individuals to reflect and start working on their developmental aspects.
 Honest and realistic feedback will be much more valuable to the participants in their self-development.
 Each individual who receives feedback will then be encouraged to work on the development areas.
 It’s advisable to re-run the survey after 9 months to know the progress and to know the extent of improvement.

-The feedback includes parameters such as: job performance, behaviour at workplace, managerial effectiveness and skills like delegation, communication and team play.
+The feedback includes parameters such as: job performance, behavior at workplace, managerial effectiveness and skills like delegation, communication and team play.
 It also includes higher aspects like ethics, fairness, etiquette values, like professional courtesies.
 These are only an indicative list and we can customize the parameters for each organization.